 This is the kind of story Jesus used for teaching.
 It’s a parable.
 The life-saving water is God.
 The hose is our connection that comes through developing an intentional relationship with God.
 The fire is whatever crisis is waiting in the future.

 Have you ever disconnected your hose?
 Left it in a tangled mess?
 I know I have at times.
 Life gets busy.
 We mean to read scripture.
 We mean to schedule a prayer retreat.
 We mean to… well, a lot of things.
-Just like taking care of our physical bodies, spiritual self-care takes an intentional plan.
+Just like taking care of our physical bodies, spiritual thirst and self-care takes an intentional plan.
 This is especially true for people who have loved ones with special needs.
 Our lives are busy as caregivers, sometimes extremely so!

 As the season of Lent approaches in the next week, take time to make an intentional plan for using the forty days of Lent to nurture your spiritual life.